-You’ll save money because you won’t keep the things you don’t love, plus, you won’t be tempted to buy the random sweater or new pair of shoes at the mall.
+It seems like the perfect setup: you sign up, input your payment details, then wait for your monthly box of clothing—perfectly curated for your body type and personal style—to be delivered to your door.
+You’ll save money because you won’t keep the things you don’t love, plus you won’t be tempted to buy the random sweater or new pair of shoes at the mall.

-One of the most popular clothing subscription boxes, Stitch Fix offers options for women, men, children, even maternity.
+One of the most popular clothing subscription boxes, Stitch Fix offers options for women, men, children, and even maternity.
 To set it up, you simply fill out your style profile, which includes details on your personal style, what types of clothing or accessories you’re looking for, and your desired price point.

-For the athletically-inclined, Fabletics is a monthly membership service that offers discounted workout outfits for its members.
+For the athletically inclined, Fabletics is a monthly membership service that offers discounted workout outfits for its members.
 Founded by celebrity Kate Hudson, Fabletics has gained notoriety in recent years for its stylish workout options for both men and women.

-First, don’t be tempted to buy an item you don’t like or that doesn’t fit well to achieve a discount through the service.
+- Don’t be tempted to buy an item you don’t like or that doesn’t fit well to achieve a discount through the service.
 You won’t end up wearing the item and will have wasted that money.

-Second, when buying clothing, you should always ensure that what you’re spending is in line with your monthly budget.
+- When buying clothing, you should always ensure that what you’re spending is in line with your monthly budget.
 If you’re a big spender, you should have a larger budget allocation for clothing.
 If you tend to wear the same items over and over again, a smaller amount is fine.